LON - MSP

 • Which airlines offer Wi-Fi service onboard planes from London to Minneapolis?

-Delta, KLM, and Air France offer inflight Wi-Fi service on the London to Minneapolis flight route.
+KLM, Air France, and American Airlines offer inflight Wi-Fi service on the London to Minneapolis flight route.

 • Which aircraft models fly most regularly from London to Minneapolis?